 Your startup needs a written security policy covering all the possible scenarios of a hack – and how to respond – that’s readily available to all employees.
 Go over the material periodically and brush up on security procedures.
 In the event of a hack, use the security policy as a checklist to ensure standards are being met.

 In theory, employees understand that passwords should be kept secure and updated on an ongoing basis.
 They may also say they only download apps from trusted providers and app creators.
 In reality, most people are negligent and complacent with their password maintenance, aren’t diligent about researching their apps, and don’t stay on top of the latest trends in hacking.
-Hold monthly or quarterly meetings to familiarize employees with security best practices, latest threats, and using 2FA to protect passwords.
+Hold monthly or quarterly meetings to familiarize employees with cybersecurity best practices, latest threats, and using 2FA to protect passwords.

 Encourage employees to take extreme caution with their devices, especially those that mix their personal and work lives (or devices).
 Super-hacker-turned-ethical-hacker Kevin Mitnick works with Fortune 500 companies and governments to hack into their systems and report on their vulnerabilities.
 He advises using longer passwords than the standard four-character codes to unlock smartphones.
 He also warns that public WiFi in cafes and airports can be easily cracked by hackers.